There's nothing like green space for improving your quality of life.

 Applicants to the program must be state or local government agencies, and they must provide matching funds, including from local nonprofits.

 This program encourages partnerships across all levels of government and communities.
 It improves the lives of people located in primarily minority and underserved areas.
-And all sites created through its grants must be maintained and accessible for public for outdoor recreation use.
+All sites created through its grants must be maintained and accessible to the public for outdoor recreation use.